X01XX/forth-memory-management/README.md

 Diagnosis of a memory leak can begin with the stack that becomes exhausted.

 The first word of every stack item can be set to a large prime number, to indicate the type of memory.
 The setting of the first word of a deallocated array item to zero would need to be changed to the second word.
 The prime number can be added to the stack-array structure, by shifting the beginning of the array, or stack, up by one word.

+These ideas should work in Assembler Language and C.